Simulation Based Computation of Certificates for Safety of Hybrid Dynamical Systems: Computing a Counter-Example

 \begin{proof} $F_\Init(p,x)\leq 0$ means $-V(p,x)\leq 0$, that is, $V(p,x)\geq 0$.
-However, $C_{S\cup \{ (x, \phi(x, d, T))\}}$ implies $V(p, x)<0$, a contradiction. \end{proof}
+However, $C_{S\cup \{ (x, x')\}}$ implies $V(p, x)<0$, a contradiction. \end{proof}

-Note that the proof uses only properties of $V$ at $x$, but does not use the point $\phi(x, d, T)$.
-So why does it make sense to use a strictly positive simulation length $T$?
-The reason is that the counter-example segment $(x, \phi(x, d, T))$ refutes even more barrier candidates.
+Note that the proof uses only properties of $V$ at $x$, but does not use the point $x'$ at all.
+So why does it make sense to use a strictly positive simulation length instead of simply using the solution segment $(x,x)$?
+The reason is that the counter-example segment $(x, x')$ refutes even more barrier candidates.
 More specifically, this segment also refutes barrier candidates in the case where $x$ is no counter-example point any more: